 I have tented a the top, slept in a my car and slept in a hotel. #1 was hotel at Hualapai Lodge, #2 was tent 10 mins up from the trailhead, #3 was car sleeping.
 If you are young though… sleep in your car, you’ll be fine, i’m just old and gotten boujee.
 If you aren’t a huge camper then sleeping 4 nights on a sleeping mat in a tent isn’t ideal.

-Not to mention you will be setting up your tent in the dark more than likely.
+Not to mention if you tent at the trailhead you will be setting up your tent in the dark more than likely.
 There also isn’t really anywhere to camp around the trailhead due to the amount of cars so you will end up having to find a spot off the side of the road 2-5 miles up from the trailhead.

 What Time Of Day To Travel to The Trailhead?